Creative Course Applications

 Choose one theme and explore it across 3 different media.
 This shows depth and versatility.

-Push boundaries by using unusual or unexpected materials.
+Push boundaries with unusual materials.
 This demonstrates creativity and risk-taking.

-Document everything!
-Take photos of your experiments even if they "fail"—the process is valuable.
+Document everything — photograph experiments even if they "fail".
+The process is valuable.

 Reflective Journal